Jeffrey Watson

 -

-Jeffrey Watson is a lecturer with the School of Historical, Philosophical, and Religious Studies at Arizona State University.
+Jeffrey Watson is Associate Teaching Professor with the School of Historical, Philosophical, and Religious Studies at Arizona State University.
 His primary research is on the Metaphysics of Mind.
 He teaches courses in Metaphysics, Epistemology, Philosophy of Mind, History of Modern Philosophy, History of Ethics, and Symbolic Logic.

-Watson's primary research centers around emergentism in the philosophy of mind.
+Watson's primary research interests involve emergentism in the philosophy of mind.
 This includes the relationships between emergence and mental causation, metaphysical grounding, questions about a priori deducibility, and "weak" and "strong" emergence.

 Other areas of research include the nature of vague predicates and the sorites paradox, the relationship between counterfactuals and norms of reasonable expectation, the relationship between judgements of what is possible and "how" it is possible, the nature of representational content in perception, and ways in which moral responsibility is extended beyond individuals into the distant past or the distant future.